segator/wireguard-dynamic/README.md

  #wait 5-10 seconds, then the nodes will be auto detected and interconected.
  #to get the ip of the node wireguard devices
  ifconfig wg0

+ #In case you have an ARM device (rpi3)
+ use this docker image: segator/wireguard-dynamic:arm32v6
 ```

 ## Features
 * [X] Peer auto discovery